 Note the bolts are screwed into the fixed and pivoting arms by different amounts so they engage the cut-outs in the sprocket equally.

-The curious sump washer with the rubber insert.
+The curious sump washer with the rubber insert (now known to be a 'Dowty' washer).
 Looking in Halfords for solid aluminium ones I noticed this type specified for Ford (yuk).

 Orientation of the tension rubber cover.
 This is held beside the position it fits in the lower rear part of the front cover.